-Figure 2 presents the certificate hierarchy of the "https://mycard-portal.telekom.de" web server with the corresponding certificate from the root certification authority (root CA) and the intermediate certification authority (sub CA).
+Figure 3 presents the certificate hierarchy of the "https://mycard-portal.telekom.de" web server with the corresponding certificate from the root certification authority (root CA) and the intermediate certification authority (sub CA).
 This web server can only be accessed from the DTAG intranet.

-T-TeleSec GlobalRoot Class 2 TeleSec ServerPass Class 2 CA
+T-TeleSec GlobalRoot Class 2

+🖳 🔄 TeleSec ServerPass Class 2 CA

+mycard-portal.telekom.de

-Figure 2: Overview of the certificate hierarchy of the "mycard-portal.telekom.de" web server
+Figure 3: Overview of the certificate hierarchy of the "mycard-portal.telekom.de" web server